 You are invited to apply for a Gallipoli Scholarship which could help you finance the first year only of a degree course in a New South Wales or ACT University in 2017.

-The Gallipoli Scholarship's first aim is to provide significant financial assistance to the most deserving and meritorious Australian applicant(s), resident in New South Wales or the ACT, to commence the first year of their first degree at a NSW or ACT University degree course in 2017.
-In assessing suitability for an award, a 60% weighting will apply to financial need and a 40% weighting to educational merit.
-The scholarship support does not extend beyond one year.
+The Scholarship provides financial assistance to the most deserving and meritorious Australian applicants, commencing their first year of tertiary study at a University or TAFE at Degree, Diploma or Advanced Diploma level, in the year of application.
+In assessing suitability for an award, a 60% weighting applies to necessitous circumstances and a 40% weighting to educational merit.
+Currently, the Scholarship does not extend beyond one year.

 Each scholarship will be worth $5000 tax free to undertake the first year of an approved degree study at a NSW or ACT University.
 The $5000 is distributed to successful applicants in two packages - one at the presentation ceremony, and the second on successful completion of the first semester.
 Continuation for the full year will depend on satisfactory progress.
 Accordingly, Scholarship recipients are to advise the Scholarship Committee of their progress at the end of each semester.

 Your application will provide details of your eligibility by: